 Step 3: If the aquarium has plastic plants and ornaments and you wish to clean them then remove them.
-Soaking the plants is a plastic plant cleaner removes and difficult algae buld up.
+Soaking the plants is a plastic plant cleaner removes and difficult algae build up.
 This way the plants come out looking brand new and they won't get damaged.
 If you want to scrub the algae build up off with your fingers, this works fine too.
-Never wash them with soap becuase you will add phosphates in your water and cause an algae bloom!
+Never wash them with soap because you will add phosphates in your water and cause an algae bloom!
 If you have live aquarium plants, do not remove them from your tank as you will up-root and could kill them or hinder their growth.

 Step 6: If you removed plants or decorations add them back into the aquarium and arrange as desired.

-Step 7: Fill a bucket with tap water (don't forget to make sure the temperature is the same as your aquarium, test with your thermometer) and add water conditioner to remove thre choline from the water.
+Step 7: Fill a bucket with tap water (don't forget to make sure the temperature is the same as your aquarium, test with your thermometer) and add water conditioner to remove the choline from the water.
 If you use salt in your fish tank, add the appropriate amount of salt for the amount of water that you removed from the tank, the instructions are on the bottle of aquarium salt.

 Step 9: Plug in the heater and plug in the filter.
-If you have a hang-on the back aquarium filter, you may need to place a few cups of water from the tank into the filter to get the motor sihponing up the water.
+If you have a hang-on the back aquarium filter, you may need to place a few cups of water from the tank into the filter to get the motor siphoning up the water.

 Changing the water in a saltwater aquarium is the same as above, with a few differences: